dmentipl/plonk/docs/source/overview.rst

 different types, even though, logically, a simulation is a singular "object".
 Plonk has the :py:class:`Simulation` class to represent the complete data set.
-:py:class:`Simulation` is an aggregation of the :py:class:`Snap` and :py:class:`Evolution` (see below) objects, plus metadata, such as the directory on the file system.
+:py:class:`Simulation` is an aggregation of the :py:class:`Snap` and pandas DataFrames to represent time evolution data (see below) objects, plus metadata, such as the directory on the file system.

 Use the :py:func:`load_sim` function to instantiate a :py:class:`Simulation` object.